Gauravst/Gauravst/README.md

 ### About Me
 Hi there!
-I'm Gaurav , an Aspiring Developer ✨
+I'm Gaurav , an Backend Developer ✨

 ### Tech Stack
 * Backend - Node js and Go lang